Hardwar (video game): Development

+Hardwar was originally scheduled for a 1996 release.
 Hardwar was developed by The Software Refinery and published in 1998 by Gremlin Interactive.
 In the US, the game was distributed by Interplay.
 The box artwork and styling for game was created by The Designers Republic, who also worked on the Wipeout series.
 The music was provided by artists signed to Warp Records.
 Gremlin's Mark Mattocks said that it was not a coincidence that Gremlin, Warp, and The Designer's Republic were all companies based in Sheffield: "The angle is that this is a collaboration between Sheffield, U.K. companies that are at the top of their industries.
 We've wanted to work with Warp for a long time, so we looked at two or three projects and picked Hardwar."

 Software Refinery was located in the north of England at Leeds, and several locations in the game were named after actual buildings near the company's offices.
 Hardwar's designer and producer, Ade Carless, plays the Police "uber-clerk" in several FMV clips, with the GMTV presenter Ben Shephard playing the important role of "Syd".

 In reference to the movie Hackers, four of the pilots on the police wanted list are called "Zero Cool", "Acid Burn", "Lord Nikon" and "Crash Override".

 As The Software Refinery went into voluntary liquidation in 2002, Hardwar is no longer officially supported by its developers and the game has not been officially patched or modified since.
 However, Ian Martin, one of the game's developers, did release a series of unofficial patches to the fan community to add additional features and bug fixes not present in the final official release.